 Of course, that also explains why getting rid of my piano has been so hard for me.
-We associate those experiences and memories to our objects until, in case of repeated associations, they get infused with a powerful emotion that triggers these nostalgic feelings on us.
+We associate those experiences and memories with our objects until, in case of repeated associations, they get infused with a powerful emotion that triggers these nostalgic feelings in us.

 Replacing the emotional vessel

-If we don’t have them, a nice trick is photographing everything you are selling, or document it in a blog like I am doing here.
+If we don’t have them, a nice trick is photographing everything you are selling or documenting it in a blog like I am doing here.
 As a result, you will always be able to get back to those moments and revive those memories by just looking at the pictures or blog posts.

 Actually, that’s exactly what I did with my first album, “Trenes de Juguete”.
 I have almost no memories from my childhood.
 This album was a way for me to put the ones that I had into songs, so I could keep them with me forever.
 What I am trying to say here is that there’s always a creative way of saving those precious moments while getting rid of the stuff we associate with them.

 Stuff I sold today

 The vinyl collection was composed mostly of progressive and symphonic rock records.
 I was heavily into King Crimson, Genesis, Yes, Pink Floyd, and all those bands when I was younger.

 Additionally, apart from my record player and my vinyl collection, I sold also a Dell UltraSharp 25″ monitor.
 This was also an example of how we tend to collect stuff, sometimes without a lot of common sense.